mali891/Currency-conversion-using-NodeJS-and-Express/readme.md

 ### Powered by NodeJS and Express framework.
 Templating powered by Pug.

-### Instrunctions: clone repo, cd into directory, run npm install.
+### Instructions: clone repo, cd into directory, run 'npm install'.
+Now run 'nodemon'.
+The app should now be running.
 By default, the app listens on port 4000.
 Visit http://localhost:4000 to see it in action.